 People who use the Apple ecosystem are familiar with Safari, it’s the default internet browser that comes with an Apple MacBook.
 Pretty much no Apple user would use anything other than Safari because this browser is very fast, loads webpages like a breeze, scrolls through pages like no other machine and of course, the interaction between the browser and the user is so smooth and user friendly to the fullest.
 When you download a file using the Safari browser, by default the file would go to Downloads folder.
 But if you want the file to be saved in a directory other than the default Downloads folder, keep on reading this article.
-We have explained the procedure.
+We have explained the procedure to change Safari download location on Mac easily.

 Change Safari Download Location on Mac